MiShan0603/ScreenCapture/readme.md

 # ScreenCapture

-Use WGC, DXGI, Direct3D9, and Magnifier to capture screens and render them.
+Use WGC, DXGI, Direct3D9, and Magnifier to capture screens.
+You can use them to obtain the D3D texture of the screen for encoding or display.

 ## MagnifierScreenCapture
 MagnifierScreenCapture uses the system's Magnifier interface to capture the screen.